Throughout the coronavirus pandemic, we have been influencing government to do more to keep people with diabetes out of harm's way.

 - People to have access to food and priority deliveries

 - Better access to care and support for people with diabetes.

 We’ve written to government ministers, attended roundtables, spoken to members of parliaments and assembly members, shared your questions with the key policy decision makers around the UK, contacted supermarkets and worked with other charities to raise awareness of the issues you face both with governments and through the media.

 And we’re not easing up.
-We know that, as lockdown measures change, people with diabetes need more support and information on the best ways to keep safe.
+We know that staying at home more often with reduced access to routine care, people with diabetes need more support and information on the best ways to stay well and keep safe.

-We want to campaign with and alongside you on the most important issues – as we emerge from lockdown, we can tell the Government and decision makers the action they should take to keep you safe from coronavirus, and get the diabetes care you need.
+We want to campaign with and alongside you on the most important issues – we can tell the government and decision makers the action they should take to keep you safe from coronavirus, and get the diabetes care you need.

 We're looking for your stories

 Your experiences and stories are so important in helping us decide where we should focus our campaigning work to make the biggest difference for people with diabetes.

 Thousands of our supporters have already shared their experiences of diabetes care during the pandemic in our latest survey.
 Now, we want to hear your stories in more detail.

 - Emotional support during the pandemic - how has the pandemic impacted you and could you access support when you needed it?